 Wrapping Up Tips For Leading A Happy & Successful Remote Sales Team

-As physical distance between co-workers grows, managers are tasked with finding new ways to maintain a healthy, happy, and productive culture for their team to thrive.
-Here are seven tips that will help you lead a happy, and successful remote sales team:
+As physical distance between co-workers grows, managers are challenged with finding new ways to maintain a healthy, happy, and productive culture for their team to thrive.
+These seven tips will help you lead a happy, and successful remote sales team:

 - Remain accessible through face to face communication

 - Encourage interactions between all members of the team

 - Build praise and recognition into your management process